letrplB/vibe_coding_flows/CLAUDE_workflow/CLAUDE_workflow/README.md

-# Workflow Instance Directory
+# Workflow Instances Directory

-This directory is where your active workflow instances will be created when you initialize a new workflow.
+This is where all your active workflow instances are created and managed.

-## What gets created here
+## How workflows are organized

-When you run `/workflow-start`, the system will generate:
+When you run `/workflow-start`, the system will create a **new task folder** inside this directory named `task_date` containing all workflow files:

 - `CLAUDE_workflow_YYYY-MM-DD.md` - Main workflow coordination file
 - `log_workflow_YYYY-MM-DD.md` - Communication hub and progress tracking